FinnArundel/boscode-doc/doc/IST/learning_activities.md

 8 Investigate the ways in which robots are used to help people with disabilities.

 ___

-### 14.3a Robots in space
+### 14.3a People Animatronics engineer Grant Imahara

-* Read chapter 14.4 The use of robots page 293.
+* Read chapter 14.3 The purpose of robots page 299.

-1 Robonout 2 is classified as a humanoid.
-Research and write a definition of the term humanoid.
+1 Identify the event that changed Grant Imahara's life.
-2 Outline the characteristics of Robonaut 2 which allow it to perform more dexterous tasks that its predecessor.
+2 Research and provide a job description of an animatronics engineer.
-3 Describe the features of Robonout 2 which could be considered human-like.
+3 Research and explain the relationship between animatronics and robotics.

 ___

 ### 14.4 The use of robots - Activities

-* Read chapter 14.4 The use of robots page 290 - 292.
+* Read chapter 14.4 The use of robots page 300 - 302.

 1 List three different areas of exploration in which robotic technologies are used.
 2 How are robots used to help people with disabilities?